 The Inspire Education Trust has developed an SEN information report to help parents understand how we support children with SEND.
 This report forms the “School Offer” which is part of the Coventry Local offer for Special Educational Needs (SEN).
 All governing bodies of maintained schools and maintained nursery schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. This information is updated annually.

 Here at Hearsall Community Academy, we know the best possible outcomes for children are achieved when everyone works together.
-We are part of the ‘Achievement for All’ program and hope to be accredited with “Quality Mark” within this year.
+We are part of the ‘Achievement for All’ program and were accredited with “Quality Mark” in 2019.
 The partnership between school and parents is very important to ensure children reach their potential.
-We have collaborated in the production of this offer and we are also keen to continue to get parental feedback, please look out for ‘Tea and Talk’ sessions or alternatively contact the school SENCO directly by emailing email@example.com
+We have collaborated in the production of this offer and we are also keen to continue to get parental feedback, please look out for ‘Tea and Talk’ sessions or alternatively contact the school SENCO directly by emailing [email protected]